lucatironi/lucatironi.github.io/_posts/2012-10-15-ruby_rails_android_app_authentication_devise_tutorial_part_one.md

 tagline: The Rails Web Application
 description: In this three-part tutorial you'll learn how to build an authentication API that can allow external users to register, login and logout through JSON requests, with Ruby On Rails.
 category: tutorial
-tags: [ruby on rails, android, devise, authentication]
+tags: [Ruby on Rails, Android, Devise, authentication]
 comments: true
 ---
 {% include JB/setup %}